Skip to main content

 4. Gas with a thermal march - a compressible gas line that also exchanges heat, solved with a temperature-and-density march along each pipe.
 Advanced plan.

-The fluid library has water with temperature-dependent properties, gas presets (air, methane, nitrogen, carbon dioxide) and custom fluids, plus homogeneous non-Newtonian rheology (power-law and Bingham plastic), which also needs the Advanced plan.
-Incompressible water analysis on the Basic and Explorer tiers covers the great majority of everyday pipe-flow work; gas, heat transfer and non-Newtonian fluids are the Advanced additions.
+The fluid library has 25 liquid presets (water with temperature-dependent properties among them), 12 gas presets (air, methane, nitrogen, carbon dioxide, oxygen, hydrogen and more) and custom fluids, plus homogeneous non-Newtonian rheology (power-law and Bingham plastic), which also needs the Advanced plan.
+Incompressible water analysis on the free plan covers the great majority of everyday pipe-flow work.
+Gas, heat transfer and non-Newtonian fluids are the Advanced additions.

 3. Solve

 Press Solve.
 Fluid Network Studio assembles the network with the Global Gradient Algorithm (Todini and Pilati, 1988) - the incidence-matrix formulation behind EPANET - and converges it with Newton iterations.
-Friction head loss is Darcy-Weisbach with the Churchill friction factor; fittings add fixed-K minor losses; pump curves are least-squares fits; variable-speed machines use the affinity laws.
+Friction head loss is Darcy-Weisbach with the Churchill friction factor.
+Fittings add fixed-K minor losses, pump curves are least-squares fits, and variable-speed machines use the affinity laws.

-In the other modes the same core is reused: heat transfer adds inner-film coefficients (Gnielinski or Dittus-Boelter) through a composite wall and insulation resistance with an outer film; the gas modes solve in pressure-squared with the isothermal pipe relation, and the gas thermal march integrates friction, acceleration and wall heat along each segment with Sutherland temperature-dependent viscosity.
+In the other modes the same core is reused.
+Heat transfer adds inner-film coefficients (Gnielinski or Dittus-Boelter) through a composite wall and insulation resistance with an outer film.
+The gas modes solve in pressure-squared with the isothermal pipe relation, and the gas thermal march integrates friction, acceleration and wall heat along each segment with Sutherland temperature-dependent viscosity.
 Whatever the mode, an energy and mass balance runs on every solve and the residuals are reported - conservation is checked, not assumed.
-The results are verified against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check.
-The named methods are set out in the glossary.
+The results are verified against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check and NASA's GFSSP as the independent-code reference for the network and component cases.
+The named methods are set out in the glossary, and the primary sources are listed in the references below.

 4. Read the results